 We learn through dialog that their destination is Aswan, which is where Professor Singleton will meet them.
 Aswan has a famous dam, and Wyatt digs that.

 At the Colossi of Memnon, as they gaze up at the statues, Wyatt tells Claire that he bets he can say within ½ of a foot how tall they are without looking at the tourist guide.
 She guesses that he just memorized it, but he said there’s a way to do it with their protractor.
 They act out the puzzle using Claire’s height and their Dad’s steps, and Wyatt’s “guess” was within 2.3 inches of the tourist guide.
 They realize that it’s a good one for the book.
 On the boat at night they draft the writing in a fun way, and Claire sketches the scenario.
+I don’t see how they would be that accurate.

 They arrive in Aswan and see Professor Singleton waving at them from the dock.
 He’s standing with a man, late 20s or early 30s who turns out to be Musa, a researcher.